nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_state.md

 - Object -> LoadDouble(function.Function<Object,Object>: nameFunc, double: defaultValue) -> Double
   - *example:* `LoadDouble(NumberNameToString(),23D)`
-  - *for the current thread, load a double value from the named variable,where the variable name is provided by a function, or the default value if the named variable is not defined.*
+  - *for the current thread, load a double value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 ## LoadFloat